Mariatta/mariatta.github.io/content/pages/talk-chronology.rst

 Past conferences
 ================

+- `PyCon Canada`_, November 18-19, 2017 in Montréal 2017.
+I was the closing
+  keynote speaker! 😱  I was just a newbie compared to the other world-renowned keynote speakers 😳

 - `PyCon Australia 2017`_, August 5, 2017 in Melbourne.
 I gave a literal PEP talk!
   PEP 498: the Monologue.
 It was great!
 I'm looking for opportunities to give